What Happens When Your Phone Contract Ends?

 Cancel Your Contract

 If you decide no to stick with your existing network then you'll need to inform your current operator that you're leaving and wish to cancel their service.
 Each network has different ways on how they want you to do this but most will allow it via email or live chat.

 Get Your PAC Code

 Once cancelled you will need to ask them for your PAC code (which will allow you to keep your current mobile number even with another operator).
 You'll then need to sign up with a new operator and give them your PAC code.
 That's it!

 If your contract has run out then there are a few considerations that you'll need to keep in mind to help you make your decision.
 We've broken this down into easy steps for you!

 - Decide your calling plan needs.
 This is pretty simple.
-If you’ve got an online account with your mobile operator check out your average usage (minutes called, number of texts sent, amount of data used) and make a note of it (or simply track your usage for a month yourself).
+If you've got an online account with your mobile operator to check out your average usage (minutes called, number of texts sent, amount of data used) and make a note of it (or simply track your usage for a month yourself).
 You want a monthly allowance that comes as close to matching your average usage as possible.